cchwala/pySNMPdaq/README.md

 # Python SNMP data acquisition system for commercial microwave links

-This is a package to acquire microwave link data from Ericsson Traffic Node (TN) hardware via SNMP
+This is a package for real-time data acquisition of commercial microwave links via SNMP

 # Installation

-Clone this repository and install the dependencies
+Install the dependencies.
+Clone this repository or download it as ZIP file

 ## Dependencies